ponnarasu-javascript/APM/README.md

 import { AppComponent } from './app.component';

 @NgModule({ // it decorator and has  array of elements
-  declarations: [  AppComponent  ], // declares all the modules used in front page
+  declarations: [  AppComponent  ], // declares all the modules used in front page. index can check the all the selectors from these components.
   imports: [    BrowserModule  ], // external modules or own available to all the components
-  providers: [],
+  providers: [], // it is for services
   bootstrap: [AppComponent] // which is the first module to compile. this component contains the root selector in index.html }) export class AppModule { }
 ```

+# dsfa